cca/equella_api/readme.md

 # VAULT Public Search API

-A small JavaScript library wrapping the EQUELLA search API for CCA's VAULT.
+A small client-side JavaScript library wrapping the EQUELLA search API for CCA's VAULT.
 Performs a search on all public items so users will _not_ see items visible only within the college, their department, etc.

 Depends on jQuery.
-Only tested with jQuery 1.4.1 but should work on anything higher.
+Only tested with jQuery 1.4.1.

 Example (only available on CCA campus): http://vm-lib-www-dev-01/vapir.html